 See also Appendix C & D.

+Warm storage????
+See 3.5

 Functional Design Decisions

 Instructions: Describe decisions about how the database will behave in meeting its requirements from a user's point of view (i.e., functionality of the database from an application perspective), ignoring internal implementation, and any other decisions affecting further design of the database.
 Include decisions regarding inputs the database will accept and outputs (displays, reports, messages, responses, etc.) it will need to support, including interfaces with other systems.
 Describe the general types of processing (sequential versus random for inserts, updates, deletes and queries) required both for data entering the database, and data most frequently accessed.
 Also include decisions on how databases/data files will appear to the user.